by David Deanshaw

 ‘No I don’t think so.
 They only think of the future, not the past.’

-‘What else do you do with your time?’
+‘Do you do much with your time?’

 ‘You were obviously very much in love.’